mv000001/ParODE/README.md

 Parallel fixed-point solver for ODEs using GPU-accelerated polynomial collocation (initial version for testing).

 ## Overview
 This method solves `dy/dt = f(y,t)` by fitting a separable basis `F(y,t)` that approximates the flow field directly, avoiding sequential integration.
-It is suited for massively parallel calculation.
+Method implicitly assures that correct solution y(t) can be found independently for each t by solving F(y,t)=y.
+PDE augmented version, producing the same results, is also provided.
+Method is suited for massively parallel calculation.
 For detail see attached PDF.

 ## Features
 - Fully GPU-parallel formulation